NitishaB4042/distributed-web-crawler/README_phase3.md

 - `crawl:crawldelay` — HASH of domain -> Crawl-delay seconds
 - `crawl:stats` now also tracks `throttled` and `robots_blocked`

-## Interview notes
-- **Why Lua, not Python-side check?** Atomicity.
-Redis runs a script start to finish without interleaving other commands, so the read-modify-write is race-free across all workers.
-A Python `get` then `set` is not.
-- **Why per-domain, not global?** Politeness is a per-host concern — you can crawl 100 domains in parallel but must be gentle with each one.
-- **Why requeue on throttle instead of blocking?** The worker stays useful: it drops the throttled URL back and could pick up work for another domain rather than sleeping on one slow host.
-(Current version backs off briefly; a priority/delayed queue is the next refinement.)

 ## Still deferred
 - Crash recovery / claim pattern / retries / dead-letter → **Phase 4**